 Stabbing at South Shore Cinema in Oak Creek; 3 in custody

-OAK CREEK, Wis. - One person was taken to the hospital Tuesday night, Nov.
-1 after being stabbed at the South Shore Cinema in Oak Creek.
-Three people were taken into custody.
+OAK CREEK, Wis. - Three people were arrested after a fight and stabbing at Marcus South Shore Cinema in Oak Creek Tuesday night, Nov.
+1. Two people were hurt; one with stab wounds.

-According to police, two groups of individuals got into a physical fight inside the theater over disruptions during the movie "Black Adam."
+Police said this all started with a group being loud in the theater during a showing of the superhero film "Black Adam" a little after 10 p.m.
+The disruptions led to a fight.

-As a result of the fight, a 19-year-old man sustained multiple stab wounds to his back and one to his neck.
-He was taken to the hospital by the Oak Creek Fire Department and is currently in stable condition.
+During the fight, someone stabbed a 19-year-old man multiple times in the back and once in the neck.
+He was taken to the hospital.

+A second man, 29, was also hurt.
+Police said his lip was cut.
+He said he didn't want medical treatment.

 Stabbing at South Shore Cinema, Oak Creek